How to Cook the Perfect New York Strip Steak

 As I mentioned earlier, strip steak is extremely easy to make and doesn’t require a lot of ingredients or fuss.
 With this in mind, here are some of the most important things to focus on when grilling strip steak:

-• Get your grill hot, hot, hot!
+• Get your grill hot, hot, hot.
 Turn on your grill as high as it’ll go, and make sure to allow the grill to fully preheat before cooking your steaks.
 A nice, hot grill is key to ensuring these steaks cook perfectly and remain nice and juicy.

 • #restingbutter.
 That compound butter?
 It’s just a tiny bit magic.
 By placing your hot steaks directly on the butter while it rests makes for the most flavorful steak ever.
-Do not skip this step!
+Do not skip this step.
 This resting butter is a complete game-changer, and you’ll never eat strip steaks without it again.

 • Use a reliable thermometer.
 Make sure you are using a trusty meat thermometer to keep track of the internal temperature of your steaks while they are on the grill.
 My family prefers steaks cooked to medium-rare, but as always, cook to the doneness you prefer.
 I highly recommend cooking your steaks to medium-rare or medium for maximum flavor and juiciness.
 Anything over medium begins to dry out and become tougher to chew.

-More Steak Recipes
+More New York Strip Recipes

 New York Strip Steak Recipe